 Pulse Points is an informative podcast hosted by Dean Robin Newhouse.
-Each episode features in-depth discussions on nursing research topics, partnerships and industry news that aim to improve the delivery of health care and benefit local, regional, national and international communites.
+Each episode features in-depth discussions on nursing research topics, partnerships and industry news that aim to improve the delivery of health care and benefit local, regional, national and international communities.
 Episodes air once a month from August to May of each school year.
 Click here to subscribe.

-Eposide #16: Health equity, spirituality, meditation and religion and its effect on men aged 50 and older with AIDS.
+Episode #16: Health equity, spirituality, meditation and religion and its effect on men aged 50 and older with AIDS.

 December is AIDS awareness month.
-Dr. Chris Coleman, associate dean of IU School of Nursing Fort Wayne, joins PUlse Points to discuss his research on health equity, spirituality, medication and religion and its effects on men aged 50 and older with AIDS.
+Dr. Chris Coleman, associate dean of IU School of Nursing Fort Wayne, joins Pulse Points to discuss his research on health equity, spirituality, medication and religion and its effects on men aged 50 and older with AIDS.
 Dr. Coleman discusses his program of research and how people living with AIDS can learn more.

 Episode #15: A Conversation with Dean Emerita Angela Barron McBride on IU School of Nursing's history, transformations, and accomplishments